Accessibility

 Parking:

-For guests with mobility issues, please note: The parking lot is at the bottom of a hill, and guests must walk several flights of stairs to get to the President's Shop.
+For guests with mobility issues, please note: The parking lot is at the bottom of a hill, and guests must walk a flight of stairs to get to the Wilson Visitors Center and President's Shop to the left of the lower terrace.
 You may want to consider parking on one of the public streets that offer two-hour parking, or you can arrange for someone in your party to drop you off at the President’s Shop.

 We have two handicap-accessible parking spots that are directly behind the museum.
 To access these spots, please enter the driveway beside the Museum.
 The handicapped parking spots are just behind the Museum on the left.
 Please see the above campus map for further details.